DistributedProofreaders/dproofreaders/SETUP/API.md

 ## Access Control

-API access is limited to individuals with API keys.
-API keys are associated with users and the API calls are restricted to the same information as the user who owns it.
+API access is limited to individuals with API keys or valid PHP session keys.
+Both are associated with individual users and the API calls are restricted to the same information as the user presenting the keys.
+Said another way, a user can only access and change information via the API that they can via the UI.

 To enable an API key for a user, add a 32-character GUID to the user's `api_key` column in the database.
+The format of this field is not enforced, any 32-character string will do.

+PHP session keys allow the DP UI to make API calls for loading data.
+Any logged-in user can therefore access the API using their PHP session information.
+No configuration change is required to enable API access over PHP sessions.

 It is **highly recommended** that you only provide API access over https to ensure that 3rd parties don't obtain API keys from the requests.